loopbackio/loopback.io/pages/en/lb3/Using-database-transactions.md

 ## Set up transaction hooks

-There are four types of observable events for a transaction:
+There are five types of observable events for a transaction:

 * `before commit`
 * `after commit`